ocuroot/ocuroot.com/_docs/usage_scheduling.md

 ## New Releases

-New releases will typically be created when code is merged into the main branch of a source repo.
+New Releases will typically be created when code is merged into the main branch of a source repo.

-A new release is triggered via the command:
+A new Release is triggered via the command:

 ```bash
 ocuroot release new path/to/release.ocu.star